LucaFilipozzi/mod_auth_override/README.md

 REMOTE\_USER to the value of the request header, SOME\_HEADER (in this case, 'bob').

-It is critical, from a security perspective, that the SOME_HEADER be set by the an AuthN or AuthZ provider such as [mod_auth_cas][3] rather than passed in by the client.
+It is critical, from a security perspective, that SOME_HEADER be set by an AuthN or AuthZ provider such as [mod_auth_cas][3] rather than passed in by the client.

 ## notes